 How much does the China visa cost?

 It depends on a variety of factors: the number of entries, your nationality (because of reciprocity fees and bilateral agreements) and how quickly you need it (within 4, 3 or 2 days).
-The Visa Center has a comprehensive price list (PDF) that seems to be up to date.
-In addition to the visa fee, a service fee of 240 HDK for regular service (450 HKD for express / 900 HKD for urgent) will be charged.
+There is also a service fee that will be added to actual visa fee.
+The Visa Center has a comprehensive price list that seems to be up to date (prices do not include the service fee, but this PDF has an overview of prices including the service fee).
 It’s not cheap, but cheaper than going through an agency.

 How long does it take to get the visa?

 The regular service takes 4 working days (working days are Monday trough Friday), including the day you apply and the day you pick up the visa.
 In our case, we applied on a Friday morning and were asked to pick up our visas the following Wednesday (Fri, Mon, Tue, Wed = 4 days).
 The Visa Center offers “Express” and “Rush” Service (3 and 2 working days respectively), but you’ll have to pay extra and with so many things to do and see in Hong Kong, why would you want to rush it?